alimdesk/alimdesk/README.md

 This site is used to create simple presentation that continually cycles through, to display information during the announcements or before service

+### Play Button
+This button is located at the bottom of the menu, and it plays the presentation.

+### Pause button
+This button is located at the top right of the screen during the presentation.
+This button stops the presentation and bring the user back to the menu.

 ### Import button
 This button allows the user to bring in projects they have made with this site.